Model Inversion Attacks

 A model inversion attack is a privacy attack that uses access to a trained model, plus any available auxiliary information, to infer sensitive attributes or reconstruct information about training data or people represented in that data.
 The attacker does not necessarily steal the database.
 The model itself becomes a clue: its predictions, confidence scores, gradients, nearest neighbors, embeddings, generated outputs, or API behavior can reveal information the operator did not intend to disclose.

-Model inversion is related to Adversarial Machine Learning, Training Data, Differential Privacy, and Data Minimization.
-It differs from membership inference, which asks whether a specific record was in the training set.
-It also differs from training-data extraction, which tries to recover examples or fragments.
-Model inversion asks what sensitive facts can be inferred from the model's behavior and outside context.
+Model inversion is often confused with adjacent privacy attacks.
+Membership inference asks whether a specific record was in the training set.
+Training data extraction tries to recover examples or fragments.
+Gradient inversion reconstructs information from training-time gradients or updates.
+Model inversion asks what sensitive facts, prototypes, attributes, or input information can be inferred from the model's behavior and outside context.

 How It Works